Lovelli mentors copywriters and ad agency practitioners. She has been studying startup entrepreneurship and social psychology on the side.

-Roughly two years ago in March, the total number of sites on the World Wide Web reached the 1 billion mark.
+Around 2016, the total number of sites on the World Wide Web reached the one billion mark.
 That year, 12 million people were blogging via social media networks, while 6.7 million people were active on blogging sites.
 That’s 25 years after the first website was hosted on the internet in 1991.

 Google’s own blogging platform, Blogger, recorded 46 million unique visitors every month.

 The number of websites has continued to balloon since.
 Data from Internet Live Stats shows that we’re close to the 2 billion mark (1,930,878,901 websites were online at 7:33pm, 17 November 2018)—the numbers update by the second.